 Your issues stay within the collaborative law setting.
 That gives you more privacy and greater confidentiality -- and less stress during an already stressful time.

-Collaborative family law focuses on all involved parties reaching a mutually agreed upon settlement of their disputes.
+Collaborative family law focuses on all involved parties reaching a mutually agreed-upon settlement of their disputes.
 The process results in valuable benefits, such as, the ability to continue to communicate with your spouse for the benefit of the children at the conclusion of your divorce.

 It creates a cooperative environment where communication remains open, which provides a setting where you can work with your spouse to meet your children's needs -- regardless of their ages.
 That helps set a tone for open communication and reduced conflict in the future.

-The requirement that all lawyers be disqualified in the event of a breakdown guarantees that all participating counsel and the litigants will be totally motivated and committed to ensure that the process is successful.
-Thus, all participants are equally devoted to crafting the solutions to all of the outstanding issues.
+The requirement that all lawyers be disqualified in the event of a breakdown guarantees that all participating counsel and the litigants will be totally motivated and committed to ensuring that the process is successful.
+Thus, all participants are equally devoted to crafting solutions to all of the outstanding issues.
 The manner in which the negotiation process takes place is positively affected by the certainty that lawyers will never litigate the case.
 Openness, candor, and cooperation replace guardedness, secrecy, and threats as the techniques most likely to achieve ultimate success.
 Walking out in anger, or provoking the other side to, ceases to be a viable tactic.

 What If, Sometime after Entering into a Settlement as a Result of a Collaborative Law Process, a Collaborative Lawyer Discovers That the Other Party Failed to Disclose Information That Should Have Been Disclosed?